El-magnificoxxii/Azure-Refresher/Azure-Project_1.md

 # Establish connectivity between two virtual machines in different Virtual Network using Virtual Network Peering and their Private IP addresses
 Summaries of key Azure services and concepts including hands on lab

-## **Lab Objectives**
-In this lab, you will complete the following exercises:

-**Exercise:** Establish connectivity between two virtual machines using Virtual Network Peering and their Private IP addresses

 ### Task 1: Create a Resource Group

 1. Sign in to the [Azure Portal](https://portal.azure.com).